 Rubble, composed of natural stone, or stone so dressed as not to permit laying with uniformly thick joints or horizontal joints.

-Rubble masonry may be laid coursed or uncoursed.
+The rubble stone masonry may be laid coursed or uncoursed, and there are different types of stone masonry within this category.
 When coursed, the stones are leveled off at specified heights to an approximately horizontal surface.

 These courses are not necessarily of the same height but may rise by steps.
 This work is said to be random coursed.